chodyo/kinesis-stream-reader/README.md

-#You must create a file named:
+#You must create a file in the root directory (with app.js) named

 `secrets.js`

 Fill it with the following, entering in the data where relevant:

 --------------------------------- `secrets.js` ---------------------------------
 ```
 var AWS = require('aws-sdk');